 If, on the other hand, you are a coach, player or parent who has access to an angle in the direct path of the ball during a game or practice—within about 100 feet—then the Pocket Radar is a no brainier.
 It’s less expensive and less bulky.
 It will be a useful for you not only because you’ll be in a position to record speeds, but also because you won’t leave it in the truck deciding it’s too cumbersome to deal with.

 For the right person, the Pocket Radar will be the best toy they ever bought.

-Let us guess, you were watching an MLB game and you noticed some hitter with a thing on his hand.
+Let us guess, you were watching a game on TV and you noticed an MLB batter’s thumb ring.

 Pro Hitter Thumb Guard

 A few Google keystrokes later and, baaam, here you are.
 Short answer: it is a Pro Hitters training aid.
 It sits between the palm of the top hand and the bat.
 This device increases the contact with the bat.
 Many feel the ProHitter gives them more control, better comfort on mishits, and increases their palms contact.

 The idea behind the ProHitter thumb guard is to remove the seperation between the hand and barrel knob.
 This volume filler allows for more consistent pressure on the knob which, in turn, allows for a stronger and more controlled grip.
 Hard to measure exactly how many use it in the MLB, but no less than 40% of players use it consistently and, likely, well over 70% have tried it.

 This Prohitter’s batting training aid made our best gifts for baseball players list too.